mcgonagle/102/presentation/presentation.rst

 * Experience with DevOps

-* Favorite Terrible Movie or Super Power of Choice
+* Favorite Terrible Movie or Super Power of Choice or Video Game World

 .. note::